mklabs/blog.mklog.fr/README.markdown

 This repo holds the actual (well not yet..) articles for my personal blog.
 [Wheat](https://github.com/creationix/wheat) is used as a blog engine which is based on git filefilesystem and written to run in node.js

+## Install

+Even though the wheat engine used is held in this repo, most of wheat dependencies are not.
+Just run:

+    npm install wheat

+which will take care of that for us.
+Wheat is nicely packaged.

+And then

+    node app.js

 ## Themes
 Slight changes were made to wheat in there to allow the definition of several themes in skin/ directory.